chiragagarwal-j/Group2-Game2584/README.md

 Description
 ------------

-Use Buttons to move the tiles.
-If two tiles are successive items in Fibonacci Sequence, when they touch, they merge into one!
-Join the numbers and get to the 2584 tile to win the game!
+Utilize the buttons to shift the tiles.
+Whenever two tiles represent consecutive numbers in the Fibonacci Sequence, they will combine upon contact to form a single tile.
+Combine the numbers strategically to reach the coveted 2584 tile and achieve victory in the game!